FedericoCandiolo/CryptoBridge/readme.md

 # The project

 CryptoBridge is a Dapp that manages fund raisings in blockchain based of the CryptoBridge Smart Contract.
-One can create a fund raising with an identification and an image and others can donate and leave a message.
+One can create a fund raising with an identification and others can donate and leave a message.
 Later, the owner of the fund raising can withdraw the funds.
-As well, the fund raising can be opened and closed by the creator as they prefer.
+As well, a fund raising can be opened and closed by its creator when they prefer.

 Built in Solidity, this project can be deployed to any EVM Blockchain.